AerospaceNU/better-engine-control-software/README.md

 #### Cross compiling for Pi using Docker

 Cross-compiling is when you build a program on one kind of computer, but make it run on another.
 In our case, we can cross compile for Raspbian (the Pi os) from Ubuntu pretty easily.

-We use docker for this, because I found a docker image (sorta like a VM) that has everything set up for us already.
-Here's the steps to build the `ecs_pi` executable, which you run from the root directory of this project:
+We use docker for this, because I found a Docker image (sorta like a VM) for Ubuntu that has everything set up for us already.
+However, note that you can't actually run the executable on your computer, even in the Docker container.
+That's because Docker isn't really a fully fledged virtual machine.
+For example, if your computer's architecture differs (RPi is ARM, if your computer is x86 for instance), Docker doesn't abstract over than, your binary will fail to run.

+Here's the steps to cross-compile the `ecs_pi` executable, which you run from the root directory of this project:

 You may need to follow [these Docker install instructions](https://docs.docker.com/engine/install/ubuntu/) if `sudo apt install docker.io` doesn't work.
 Then, add yourself to the docker group: